 For a description of the activities and how to book your place, visit our Online Support Groups and Activities page.

-You’ll also find step-by-step instructions of how to download and use Zoom, the video App you’ll need to access the online groups.
+All online activities are delivered via video conferencing platform/App, Zoom.
+You’ll also find step-by-step instructions of how to download and use Zoom.

 Please read our Participation Guidelines before you join any of our online groups to ensure you and others have the best experience.